MIGHTY NINETY

-Tucked into the back pages of their May 7th, 1945 issue, LIFE magazine ran a four-page article about the tiny Pacific island of Fassarai.
+Tucked into the back pages of the May 7th 1945 issue, LIFE magazine ran a four-page article about the tiny Pacific island of Fassarai.
 Mostly comprised of photos of island life, the article only contained a few paragraphs of text which read:

 LIFE Visits an Enchanted Isle